 In order to make the correct course selection, you’ll need to note the correct corresponding course code, institution code and campus name.
 These will be listed together on the relevant UCAS webpage and at the top of our own course descriptions page (see the coloured box in the image).

 Now, you’ll be prompted to input details on your past and current educational achievements, including any predicted grades you’ve yet to receive.
-This can include school grades, college qualifications and any other official grading you’ve received on your instrument (if applicable).
+This can include school grades, college qualifications and any other official grading you’ve received on your instrument or area of specialism (if applicable).

 Next, you’ll need to add your employment history.
 This is where you can add details of what sort of jobs you may have had and how long you were employed for.
-Don’t worry if you have nothing to add here.
+Don’t worry if you have nothing to add here though.

 #5 Personal statement